Dexter49/afro-nft/README.md

-# afro-nft
+## Project Overview
 AfroNFT is a robust, multi-purpose NFT platform built by Africans for Africa and Africans.
+When you think of AfroNFT, think of a modern decentralized application (dApp) with an aggregator, marketplace for digital assets, portfolio manager, tokenization of real-world assets as well as many more features and functionalities, all integrated into a single platform that enables the average African to have unhindered access to emerging and futuristic technologies....